Bruno-Santana-Eco/titanic-reviewed/README.md

 # Reviewing The Classic Kaggle Dataset
-This is not a ML project as usual, it is a data viz. and manipulation exercise.
-Could Python create dashboards as good as a BI tool?
-Let's see!
+Practicing data visualization and manipulation with Plotly and Pandas

 ![My Image](flow_chart.png)